MicrosoftDocs/learn/learn-pr/azure/intro-data-classification-protection/includes/6-microsoft-technologies-data-classification-protection.md

 ## Microsoft Information Protection

 Azure Information Protection is mostly based on classification and rights management technologies to enable data classification and protection.
-This technology is also the part of Microsoft Information Protection platform that provides additional technologies to implement additional controls and use existing encryption and DLP technologies.
+This technology is also part of the Microsoft Information Protection platform that provides additional technologies to implement more controls and use existing encryption and DLP technologies.

 ### Label-based information protection in Windows 10